 UAPD has developed, and periodically reviews, procedures to include in reported crime statistics and for the purpose of making timely crime alerts, reports of required crimes made to Campus Security Authorities.
 CSAs at UA include employees of UAPD; other individuals and third party vendors who are responsible for campus security; the University's Title IX Coordinator and Deputy Coordinator; Title IX Investigators; designated harassment resource persons; and any officials of the University who have significant responsibility for student and campus activities.
-UAPD requires potential CSAs to receive online training regarding their crime reporting obligations, and requires approved third-party vendors providing security or monitoring entrances to UA campus or facilities at special events/game days to provide to their employees assigned to the UA campus necessary information explaining their responsibility to report crimes brought to their attention.
+UAPD requires potential on-campus CSAs to receive on-line training regarding their crime reporting obligations, and UA also requires approved third-party vendors to provide information explaining crime reporting obligations to their employees assigned to provide security or monitoring entrances to UA campus or facilities at special events/game days.
 Approved security vendors are identified on the Risk Management website.
+Non-UA Law Enforcement officers that assist with operations, are directed to report any incidents directly to UAPD.
+They are provided additional information on Clery reporting.
 A Clery Crime Reporting Form (See Appendix II) is available to CSAs to assist in the collection of crime statistics.
 For reporters not wishing to utilize the online form to submit incident information, they can utilize the University's Centralized Reporting Channels.

-Although all CSAs are required to report crimes for inclusion in the statistics, UAPD regularly collects crime statistics data from the following CSAs, either directly or indirectly, through a centralized reporting channel that may collect incident reports from colleagues within their campus area, and report those to UAPD through the CSA online reporting form.
-A list of contacts used for centralized reporting channels is available at Appendix V. Counselors in the Women and Gender Resource Center also provide de-identified data as noted below.
-Faculty members working strictly in their role as an on-campus faculty member are not considered CSAs, and are not obligated to report Clery incidents, but they may still do so.
-Faculty members working in a different capacity, such as an organization adviser, are considered CSAs and must report Clery incidents to UAPD.
+Although all CSAs are required to report crimes for inclusion in the statistics, UAPD regularly collects crime statistics data from memebers of the Clery Partners Group, either directly or indirectly, through a centralized reporting channel that may collect incident reports from colleagues within their campus area, and report those to UAPD through the CSA online reporting form.
+A list of contacts used for centralized reporting channels is available at Appendix V. Counselors in the Women and Gender Resource Center also provide de-identified data as= noted below.
+Faculty members working strictly in their role as an on-campus faculty member are= not considered CSAs, and are not obligated to report Clery incidents, but may still do so.
+Faculty= members working in a different capacity, such as an organization adviser, are considered CSAs= and must report Clery incidents to UAPD.